2018 United States House of Representatives elections in Oklahoma: District

 Results of the 2018 United States House of Representatives elections in Oklahoma by district:

 District 1

 The 1st district is located in the Tulsa metropolitan area and includes Creek, Rogers, Tulsa, Wagoner and Washington counties.
-The incumbent was Republican Jim Bridenstine, who had represented the district since 2013.
-He was re-elected unopposed in the general election and with 81% of the vote in the Republican primary.
+Incumbent Republican Jim Bridenstine, who had represented the district since 2013, resigned on April 23 to become NASA Administrator.
+He was re-elected unopposed in 2016.
+The district had a PVI of R+17.